espressif/esp-idf/docs/en/hw-reference/get-started-wrover-kit.rst

 Now to Development
 ^^^^^^^^^^^^^^^^^^

-Proceed to :doc:`../get-started-cmake/index`, where Section :ref:`get-started-step-by-step-cmake` will quickly help you set up the development environment and then flash an example project onto your board.
+Please proceed to :doc:`index`, where Section :ref:`get-started-step-by-step` will quickly help you set up the development environment and then flash an example project onto your board.

-If you prefer using an older GNU Make build system, then proceed to respective :ref:`get-started-step-by-step` for the GNU Make.

 Related Documents